 General university scholarships offers will be issued mid-March.
 Scholarship recipients will receive an email notification when their award letters are posted online.
 Departmental award notifications vary; check directly with the department about its schedule.

 I’ve been awarded a scholarship.
 How do I accept it?

-What is the cost to attend the University of South Carolina in Fall 2018?
+What is the cost to attend the University of South Carolina?

-The official tuition and fees for the 2018-2019 academic year will be set in summer 2018.
-Estimated 2017-2018 costs are listed in the Tuition and Scholarships section.
+The official tuition and fees for each academic year is set in the summer.
+Estimated costs are listed in the Tuition and Scholarships section.

 I’ve been awarded a scholarship.
 Can I do anything right now to increase its value?
 May I meet with someone to discuss an upgrade?

 Scholarships are awarded based on two academic components: performance on required high school courses and standardized test scores.
 Students should submit all official test score attempts to the University of South Carolina by February 1.
 The university considers the test (SAT or ACT) with the highest scores that give students the greatest advantages in the admission and scholarship awarding process.
 The highest SAT score is calculated by combining the single highest math and highest EBRW scores from all test administrations.
 For the ACT, the single highest composite score is used.

 Due to the competitiveness of the scholarship awarding process and financial aid pool, the university is unable to negotiate aid or scholarship awards.

 May I receive more than one scholarship from the Office of Undergraduate Admissions?